hudrec/test-taller-python/README.md

 # Minivenmo API

 A simple payment processing API built with FastAPI and SQLite, inspired by Venmo.
-This API allows users to create accounts, check balances, and send payments to other users.
+This API allows users to create accounts, check balances, send payments to other users, and manage friend relationships.

 ## Features

-- User account creation
+- User account creation and management
-- Balance management
+- Balance checking and management
 - Payment processing between users
-- Credit card integration for overdraft protection
+- Friend management system
-- Transaction history feed
+- Transaction history and activity feed
+- Comprehensive test coverage

 ## Prerequisites